rancher/docs/content/rancher/v2.x/en/installation/ha/rke-add-on/layer-7-lb/nginx/_index.md

             proxy_set_header Connection $connection_upgrade;
             # This allows the ability for the execute shell window to remain open for up to 15 minutes.
 Without this parameter, the default is 1 minute and will automatically close.
             proxy_read_timeout 900s;
+            # Turn off proxy buffering.
+By default, proxy buffering is turned on and because of that nginx doesn't send the response until it decides to flush proxy buffers.
+That causes commands that wait for a response (such as `kubectl logs -f` or `kubectl get pods -w`) to not receive anything and just hang.
+            proxy_buffering off;
         }
     }